 The RtBrick BNG is delivered as a software container, running on the Open Network Linux (ONL) provided by the hardware SKU manufacturers, which handles peripherals such as LEDs, temperature sensors, and so on.
 There are no dependencies on either the kernel or the hardware platform components, so RtBrick’s containers can be run on the Linux version of your choice.

-The RtBrick BNG software can run on either an x86 server as a vBNG, or for most carrier-scale deployments, on low-cost but powerful bare-metal switches.
+The RtBrick BNG software can run on either an x86 server as a vBNG, or for most carrier-scale deployments, on low-cost but powerful bare-metal switches as an open BNG.

 · Greater agility – you can add new services in weeks rather than years

 · Cloud cost-levels – leverage low-cost merchant silicon and automate your operations like a ‘cloud-native’

 ZTP (Zero-Touch-Provisioning) ensures that each switch is booted, provisioned and operational without requiring manual intervention.
 This means that you can add capacity, or roll-out new service features, in a matter of minutes instead of days or weeks.
 The software itself is developed using Agile methodologies so that features are rapidly prototyped and implemented, reducing the time-to-market for new services.

 RtBrick’s BNG software is compiled for your specific use-case, using only the features you need.
 With an order of magnitude fewer lines of code, and a single state database rather than hundreds, the whole system is less complex, less prone to bugs and has much faster restart times.
 It also allows you to pick and mix between the latest silicon and the best available software.